 Within Travis County Municipal Utility District No. 8, the Mirador Subdivision has been developed as 34 residential lots on 186 acres.
 Lots are being sold to individuals and custom homebuilders.
 Residences in Mirador range from 3,400 to 7,000 square feet with a sale price ranging from \$1,500,000 to \$7,000,000.
-Stratus Properties will complete the extension of Tecoma Circle north of Southwest Parkway in April 2015.
-This project will provide road and utility service to the first phase of Baron Creek Section N, located within Travis County Municipal Utility District No. 8.
-In addition to Tecoma Circle, Stratus Properties has also begun construction of a 236 unit multi-family project in Barton Creek Section N on approximately 35 acres.
-It is anticipated that the first two apartment buildings and club house will be completed by October 2015.
+Stratus Properties completed the extension of Tecoma Circle north of Southwest Parkway in 2015, which provides road and utility service to the first phase of Barton Creek Section N, located within Travis County Municipal Utility District No. 8.
+Stratus Properties is also constructing a 236 unit multi-family project in Barton Creek Section N on approximately 35 acres, of which the clubhouse and first phase (11 apartment buildings) are complete.